ItsJD-bit/libraryworkspace/README.md

 ```

 Express renders the pages from `views/` using EJS.
 Start the application with `npm run dev` or `npm start`, then open the displayed network URL from another device on the same network.

+fisrt evaluation held 8/26/28

+things to consider in the future update
+-when the barcode scanned, the patron will able to choose where to use service upon scanning the barcode